authzed/zanzibar-annotated/README.md

 Annotations to paper content can be shown along side the related part of the paper.
 Additionally, specific parts of the paper can be visibily highlighted and associated with an annotation.

-The paper layout expects an annotations context.
+The paper layout component expects an annotations context.
 The [default annotation provider] implementation uses YAML files to store all annotations and provides hooks for components to get annotations and annotation related state.

 A collection of annotations can be organized into sets.